 February 23rd, 2018

-The scientific committee, made up of 17 members, with the support of external scientific and technical experts, will select the final contributions and divide them into oral and poster presentations.
+Last February, the scientific committee, made up of 17 members, with the support of external scientific and technical experts, selected the final contributions and divided them into oral and poster presentations.

-The abstract selection will take into account the following criteria:
+The abstract selection took into account the following criteria:

 • Connection with the conference themes,